 English Language Test

-Demonstrated proficiency in the English language is required for all international applicants whose native language is not English and who have not studied for one uninterrupted year at a university-level institution in a country in which English is the language of instruction and in a country in which English is the dominant language.
+Demonstrated proficiency in the English language is required for all international applicants whose native language is not English and who have not received at least a B average and studied for one uninterrupted year at a university-level institution in a country in which English is the language of instruction and in a country in which English is the dominant language.
 Three English proficiency exams are accepted for graduate study at UC San Diego:

 The Test of English as a Foreign Language (TOEFL): The minimum TOEFL score for admission is 550 for the paper based test (PBT) or 80 for the Internet Based Test.
 TOEFL information and forms are available at the TOEFL website.